alrudolph/bulk-rename/README.md

 # Bulk Rename CLI

-A simple CLI tool that helps you rename and reorganize files by editing a list in your text editor.
+A simple CLI tool that helps you rename and reorganize files by editing a list in VSCode.

 ## Features